UBene/HW_srs_sg380/readme.md

 10. In Eclipse,

     1. Open Perspective and choose PyDev
     2. Make a new Project called `scope_foundry`.
-Maybe you need to configure the Ananconda Interpreter
+Maybe you need to configure the Ananconda Interpreter.

 11. Happy development